Kurdish-aligned group in north Syria says targeted by Turkish warplanes

 The Northern Sun Battalion, an SDF faction, said in a statement it was heading to “Jarablus fronts” to help the council against “threats made by factions belonging to Turkey”.

-Tension has mounted in Syria's Aleppo region in the past year between the Kurdish YPG force and its allies on one hand and Turkish-backed rebel groups on the other.
+Tension has mounted in the past year between the Kurdish YPG force and its allies on one hand and Turkish-backed rebel groups fighting President Bashar al-Assad on the other, in the Aleppo region.
 The two sides have clashed on several occasions.

-(Additional reporting by Ece Toksabay and Orhan Coskun in Ankara and Tom Perry in Beirut; Writing by Edmund Blair; Editing by Mark Heinrich and Ros Russell)
+(Additional reporting by Ece Toksabey and Orhan Coskun in Ankara; writing by Edmund Blair; editing by Mark Heinrich)